 The estimation of the relevant parameters of the activation-based model with different variances shows that the scale parameter associated with the distribution of activations for incorrect retrievals is larger than the one associated with correct ones, as it is necessary to account for fast errors.
 However, this did not change the predicted interference effect compared to the default activation-based model.
-Similarly, as with the default model, the parameters that correspond to the effect of interference on activation provide very weak evidence that interference decreases the activation of the target and increases the activation of the competitors.
+Similarly, as with the default model, the parameters that correspond to the effect of interference on activation do not clearly support or contradict the predictions of the model regarding the effect of interference, that is that interference decreases the activation of the target and increases the activation of the competitors.